Why do the P90X Chest and Back workout?

 Meanwhile, your back muscles — notably the latissimus dorsi and the trapezius of the upper and mid-back — do the opposite.
 They’re pulling muscles, which help you carry groceries and win tug-of-war contests.

-In trainer speak, that makes your chest and back muscles antagonists, explains Stephanie Saunders, executive director, fitness for Beachbody.
+In trainer speak, that makes your chest and back muscles antagonists, explains Stephanie Saunders, vice president of fitness programming at BODi.
 Contract your pecs, she says, and your lats lengthen; contract your lats, and your pecs lengthen.
 “Working them together, in a single intense format, means they stay balanced and efficient.”

 What Is the P90X Chest and Back Workout?